 Following his last edition of the Origin of Species in 1872, Darwin spent much of the rest of his life searching for possible mechanisms, such as the pangenes in the blood, which would communicate information from the environment to the genome.
 In each of his six editions of the ‘Origin’, he stated that there were two forces within the mechanism of natural selection: selection itself and the conditions of life.
 Of the two, he claims that the latter is the more powerful.
 In so doing, he recognized that natural selection could only operate within the bounds of possibility, that is the environment.
 August Weismann claimed that conditions of existence had no place in evolution.
-His publication, the ‘All-sufficiency of natural selection’, was based on mutilation (cutting tails off rodents and watching the next generation grow tails), which has nothing to do with Darwin’s concept of conditions of existence.
+His publication, the ‘All-sufficiency of natural selection’, was based on mutilation (cutting tails off mice and watching the next generation grow tails), which has nothing to do with Darwin’s concept of conditions of existence.
 Nonetheless, evolutionary biologists in general followed the line of the ‘all sufficiency’ theory and ignored Darwin’s conditions of existence, which in other words means the environment.
 Natural selection has a weak predictive power as it is based on random events.
 However, the conditions of existence have, by contrast, strong predictive powers that can be tested.
 The environmental views of two of the greatest evolutionists, Lamarck and Darwin, have been consistently ignored by most evolution theorists who came after them, continuing for over 200 years.
 Looking at the fossil record through the eyes of Darwin’s conditions of existence, not to mention the recent changes in height and shape over the last century, it is possible to draw important conclusions about the past and predictions of the future.
 With new knowledge of epigenetics, it is perhaps time that Darwin’s conditions of existence were given a second hearing.

 David Marsh, Dip Ag, 37 Waterhouse Close, London W68DQ, UK